LITzman/blog/content/posts/cookies.md

 Break the eggs in, remove the shells that fell to the bowl, stir to combine.

-Pour in vanilla, flour and baking soda and stir after each until you have cement.
+Pour in vanilla, flour, baking soda and salt and stir after each until you have cement.

 Chop the chocolate (Carefully, these instructions are written in blood) with a sharp knife to chip-sized chips, and combine with the cookie goo.